How to develop a professional WordPress website

 Right Web Hosting

-There are many cheap and professional web hosting available on a simple Google search.
+There are many cheap and professional web hosting services available on a simple Google search.
 But you need to know that different plans have different hosting resources available such as file hosting size, RAM and CPU.
-While lower-end plans giving 1GB RAM or 2 GB web space might work for simple blogs, if you are planning to have an e-commerce website that uses WooCommerce or like e-commerce plugin, I would advise using a minimum of 2-4 GB RAM.
-Gradually you might need to upgrade to an even higher resource plan based on speed and performance what you are getting, but if you use 1 GB or less RAM, you will often experience error 500 or similar PHP errors because your website will often run out of resources to execute a back-end query.
+While lower-end plans giving 1GB RAM or 2 GB web space might work for simple blogs, if you are planning to have an e-commerce website that uses WooCommerce or an e-commerce plugin, I would advise using a minimum of 2-4 GB RAM.

-Using Good Looking Themes
+Using Good-Looking Themes

 For further control over your site’s design, you may select from hundreds of free and premium WordPress themes accessible via the WordPress theme directory or third-party marketplaces.
-With more colour options, sidebars, background options, Google Fonts, and layouts to select from, you can customise your site to appeal to your target audience and appear unique.
+With more colour options, sidebars, background options, Google Fonts, and layouts to select from, you can customise your site to appeal to your target audience and make it appear unique.

-Use the Best Rated Plugins
+Use the Best-Rated Plugins

 When looking for a plugin, you’re likely to come across both free and paid alternatives.
 Generally, free plugins are an excellent place to start.
 This is because they are free and, depending on your needs, the free version may suffice.